 In the panchayats, unlike at the municipality level, workers are supposedly ‘permanent’ employees.
 Yet they have none of the benefits that come with that status – like a provident fund or insurance.

 “Who will insure people who must regularly inhale toxic fumes and be susceptible to some of the most deadly diseases?” asks K.B.
 Oblesh.
-He is the founder of the Thamate Centre for Rural Employment, an organisation fighting for the rights of Dalit communities.
+He is the founder of the Thamate: Centre for Rural Empowerment, an organisation that works for the rights of Dalit communities.

 If you think safai karmacharis at the gram panchayat level have it bad, just look at the municipality contract cleaners.
 Their plight is one that will soon befall workers across the state.